-In bastion mode, the account on the target host is specified within the string identifying the user, e.g. ssh john_smith#admin@10.0.0.8.
+In bastion mode, the account on the target host, or the host itself, is specified within the string identifying the user, e.g. ssh john\smith#admin@10.0.2.22.
 This enables facilitating access to a group of monitored servers through the same IP address and port number combination.

-- The bastion mode is supported when connecting over SSH, RDP, VNC, Telnet or Telnet 3270 protocols. - In case the specified account is not found, Wheel Fudo PAM will try to match the name with a server object.
+- The bastion mode is supported when connecting over SSH, RDP, VNC, Telnet, Telnet 3270, Telnet 5250, MS SQL and ICA protocols. - In case the specified account is not found, Wheel Fudo PAM will try to match the name with a server object.
+If a matching server is not found, system tries to match the string to a host's DNS name. - The string specifying the target object must unambiguously identify an account or a server.

 - Deployment scenarios

 - Managing servers

 - User authentication methods and modes

 - System overview

 - Quick start SSH connection configuration

 - Quick start RDP connection configuration

-• Initial boot up
+- Initial boot up